-Student Exposure to Infectious Disease
+Student Exposure to Infectious Disease Policy

-The spread of certain bloodborne pathogens and highly infectious diseases is a health hazard for patients and care givers.
-This requires processes to protect students and patients from the spread of these diseases.
+The spread of certain blood borne pathogens and highly infectious diseases is a health hazard for patients and care givers.
+This requires processes to protect patients and students from the spread of these diseases.
 The purpose of this policy is to educate, avoid infection, and respond to exposures or infection to protect the rights and health of both students and patients.